 The German company Nokon manufactures cables with housings consisting of small, rigid, interlocking aluminum segments, with a low-friction plastic liner.
 When installed, the cable in its housing looks somewhat like a string of pearls.
 This system is index-compatible but allows much more flex than ordinary "compressionless" index-compatible housing, and also can be used for brakes.
 The interlocking ends of the segments keep flex below the limit where the inner wire would be damaged.
 Nokon cables are very expensive but worth the price in demanding applications, especially where the cable must be flexed sharply.
 One important application is where a cable must pass the hinge of a folding bicycle.
 There are other "string of pearls" cable housings, but as of this writing they do not work as well as Nokon.

-Even when the housing is cut cleanly, the end is not square and perpendicular, due to the pitch of the spiral.
+Even when the housing is cut cleanly, the end is not square and perpendicular, due to the pitch of the helix.
 Careful mechanics will grind or file the end of the housing so that it is flat and flush.
 The best tool for this is a grinding wheel, but it can be done with a file if you don't have access to a grinding wheel.